Business method patent

 Business method patents are a class of patents which disclose and claim new methods of doing business.
-This includes new types of e-commerce, insurance, banking and tax compliance etc. Business method patents are a relatively new species of patent and there have been several reviews investigating the appropriateness of patenting business methods.
+This includes new types of e-commerce, insurance, banking and tax compliance, etc. Business method patents are a relatively new class of patent, and several reviews have investigated the appropriateness of patenting business methods.
 Nonetheless, they have become important assets for both independent inventors and major corporations.

 Background

 In general, inventions are eligible for patent protection if they pass the tests of patentability: patentable subject matter, novelty, inventive step or non-obviousness, and industrial applicability (or utility).

 A business method may be defined as "a method of operating any aspect of an economic enterprise".